dcarrsf/webpack2-karma-jasmine-react/README.md

 ### Build mode

 Build mode sets the environment to 'production' and optimizes the bundle for deployment.
-The files are optimized using Webpack plugins, replacing React with Preact, and GZipping the resulting bundle.
+The files are optimized by using Webpack plugins, replacing React with Preact, and GZipping the resulting bundle.
 Run the following command and view the files in the build folder.

 ```
 $ npm run build